17rsuraj/data-analyst/Explore Weather Trends/README.md

 This is the first project in [Udacity Data Analyst Nanodegree Program](https://www.udacity.com/course/data-analyst-nanodegree--nd002)

 In this project, the local and global temperature data is analysed and temperature trends in a German city Munich were compared to overall global temperature trends.
+The project review by Udacity is also attahced in this repo.

 -----------------------------------------------------------------------------------------------------------------------